NER Class K: Description

-Operation and preservation
+Operation

 The NER built the K class specifically to shunt the docks at Hull, and it was here that they performed for most of their lives.
 During World War I No.559 was used both at Woolwich Arsenal and by the Royal Engineers near the mouth of the Humber Estuary.
 In 1940-41 559 spent a second period on the Spurn Head Railway.
 No 8091 became Departmental Locomotive No. 55, and acquired a 50A shed plate, being the last of the class when finally withdrawn in June 1954.

 All five K class locos survived into LNER ownership.
 However, the Depression-era reduction in dock traffic and the increased use of Sentinel shunters (LNER Class Y1 and LNER Class Y3) led to the scrapping of three Y8s in 1936/7.
 Numbers 559 and 560 survived to the 1946 renumbering, and were renumbered as 8090 and 8091 respectively.
 Both survived into British Railways (BR) ownership, but neither survived long enough to acquire an updated '60000' number plate.
 8090 was withdrawn in November 1948.

+New Build

 None of the original five survived into preservation.
 After years of speculation, in 2022 the Beamish Museum announced plans to build a new K Class engine where its small size and marine type boiler are seen as perfect for the museum's short demonstration line.